Creativity in art: the ultimate overview

-Creativity is a seed – an inborn and imperishable one, which can spread in manifold ways and can grow into extraordinary things.
-It’s like the tree inside the acorn – it makes everything possible.
-Everything.
+Creativity is a seed, an inborn and imperishable one, which can spread in manifold ways and can grow into extraordinary things.
+It is like the tree inside the acorn – it makes everything possible.
+Literally everything.

-“If you cut the acorn open, you won’t see a giant oak tree, but you know it’s there.”
+“If you cut the acorn open, you won’t see a giant oak tree, but you know it is there.”
 (Wayne Dyer)

-Creativity is your capacity to make innovative connections and free associations that others don’t do the way you do and to reinvent reality each time anew.
+Creativity is your ability to make innovative connections and free associations that others don’t the way you do, and to reinvent reality, each time anew.

-Creativity is also a means through which you can co-create reality — you and life itself working in tandem.
-I say co-create because you’re not alone on planet earth, but you’re a significant part of a global community of artists – creators in their own right and co-creators of a different world at the same time!
+Creativity is also a means by which you can co-create reality — you and life itself working in tandem.
+I say co-create because you’re not alone on planet Earth, but you’re an important member of a global community of artists who are both creators in their own right and co-creators of a different world.

-One of the things I like most about creativity is that it challenges conformism and the canonical recognition of empirical reality.
-It’s like a versatile lens that enables you to see up close, as well as far beyond appearances and the limits of your physical vision.
+One of the things I like most about creativity is that it challenges conformism and the conventional perception of empirical reality.
+It is like a versatile lens that enables you to see close up, as well as far beyond appearances and the limits of your physical vision.

-Creativity has tremendous power: it can pull you out of contingency and arbitrariness, and it can move you straight into meaningful action.
-Just think of it as a means for making a countless number of unique contributions to the ever-expanding universe!
+Creativity has tremendous power: it can lift you out of contingency and arbitrariness, and propel you towards meaningful action.
+Consider it a way to make an infinite number of unique contributions to the ever-expanding Universe.

-Furthermore, creativity is a spring of possibilities for every visual artist including you, which can fuel your artistic fire.
-Believe in it and follow its lead!
+Furthermore, for every visual artist including you, creativity is a wellspring of possibilities that can fuel your artistic fire.
+Trust it and follow its lead!

-Creativity usually works its way forward in small, sometimes unnoticeable steps, but once in a while it can occur in spurts or so-called “quantum leaps”.
-Either way, there’s no user manual, no plan, no standard pattern.
+Creativity usually works its way forward in small, sometimes imperceptible steps, but it can also occur in spurts or so-called “quantum leaps” on occasion.
+In any case, there’s no user manual, no blueprint, and no conventional pattern.

-“What mystery pervades a well! ” (E. Dickinson)
+“What mystery pervades a well! ” (Emily Dickinson)

 Can creativity be lost and found again?

-Once in a while, creativity may feel like it’s completely gone.
+Once in a while, it feels like your creativity has vanished.
 Why is that so?
 Because creativity is a fluctuating capacity of the brain.
-This is to say, your capacity to create depends on your physical and mental condition, which in its turn is joined to daily influences from various social, interpersonal, and emotional dynamics, to name just a few.
-So, yes, creativity can feel like it’s sometimes lost.
-This is absolutely normal and unquestionably human.
+That is to say, your capacity to create is determined by your physical and mental condition, which is subject to daily influences, such as social, interpersonal, and emotional dynamics, to mention a few.
+So, yeah, creativity might sometimes feel lost, and you might even hit artist block.
+This is completely normal and undeniably human.

-Without a doubt, you’re not always at the height of your creative potential, nor are you all the time in a creative mood (in fact, nobody is), but creativity is always there.
-Creativity is part of life itself in a daily motion.
-It swings but never vanishes.
+Without a doubt, you’re not constantly at the peak of your creative potential, nor are you always in a creative mood (nobody is, in fact), but creativity is always there.
+Creativity is part of everyday existence.
+It swings, but never goes away.
 It lies dormant until you act on it.
 Remember the acorn inside the oak tree?

-Creativity always gave me a feeling of wonder and a sense of purpose and adventure.
-I simply love this combination of meaningfulness and surprise, and this so positive feeling of awe that the gift of creativity awakens in me!
-I’m fascinated by the creative spark that each of us has!
+Creativity has always filled me with a sense of wonder, purpose and adventure.
+I adore the combination of meaningfulness and surprise, as well as the joyful sense of awe that the gift of creativity awakens in me.
+I’m simply fascinated by the creative spark that each of us has!

 What is creativity in art?

-I identify creativity in the visual arts (in short, creativity in art or artistic creativity) with the acquired ability to see like an artist and express oneself differently.
+I associate creativity in the visual arts, in short, creativity in art or artistic creativity, with the acquired ability to see like an artist and express oneself differently.

 What does it mean to see like an artist?

-Seeing like an artist is a way of seeing – an individual and unique one – like your entire Self.
-It means seeing the world from a personal angle that only you can have.
-It also means combining ordinary things into extra-ordinary hybrids, exploring new, alternative ways, and transforming empirical reality through close observation and regular practice.
+Seeing like an artist is a way of seeing – an individual and unique one – much like your entire Self.
+It is seeing the world from a personal angle that only you have.
+It is also changing ordinary things into extra-ordinary hybrids, exploring new, alternative ways, and transforming empirical reality via close observation and regular practice.

-Armstrong tells the remarkable story of a little ingenious rodent with enormous imagination and courage (the first living creature to ever land on the Moon before the Apollo 11 Mission!).
-This clever mouse presents his fellow mice with ground-breaking evidence: the moon is a huge stone sphere.
+Armstrong tells the remarkable story of a little ingenious rodent with enormous imagination and courage (the first living creature to ever land on the Moon prior to the Apollo 11 Mission!).
+The astute mouse provides ground-breaking evidence to his fellow mice: the moon is a huge stone sphere.
 A huge sphere made of stone?
-No, no, no, that can’t be so!
-The mice proclaim: the moon is one big piece of cheese!
+No way, that can’t be!
+The mice declare: the moon is one huge slice of cheese!

 Who’s right and who’s wrong?
-The mice see what they have learned to see, the artist sees something else, in this case, an ultimate reality.
-The sight of his fellow mice is limited to the confines of their knowledge and daily habits.
-The artist’s unique vision goes beyond; it breaks the boundaries of conventional perspective, and it reaches brand-new horizons.
+The mice see what they have been taught to see, whereas the artist sees something else, in this case, ultimate reality.
+The view of his fellow mice is confined to their knowledge and daily habits.
+The artist’s singular vision goes beyond; it pushes the bounds of conventional perspective and explores uncharted territory.

 How to express yourself differently

-This is what you can learn from Torben Kuhlmann’s hero: to be able to express yourself differently, you must unlearn your usual ways of making art (whatever they may be), walk off the beaten track, and explore alternative paths for your art; observe relentlessly and never give up; trust your creative Self.
+Unlearn your usual ways of making art (whatever they may be), wander off the beaten road, and explore alternative paths for your art.
+Observe relentlessly and never give up.
+And above all, trust your creative Self.

-You've always used brushes to make marks?
-Then try some wooden sticks instead.
-You've always liked to paint from nature?
-Then adopt a more abstract approach: focus on your marks, think and create without an end in mind, work with fewer materials and tools, and let yourself be surprised.
+You've always made marks with brushes?
+Instead, try some wooden sticks.
+You've always enjoyed painting from nature?
+Then take a more abstract approach: focus on your marks, think and create without an end in mind, use less materials and tools, and allow yourself to be surprised.

 Creativity and transformation